openlawlibrary/taf/docs/repo-creation-and-update-util.md

 The `keys-description` option can either directly contain the described json, or be a path to a file which contains it.

-### `targets-key-slot` and `targets-key-pin`
+### `targets-key-slot`

-At the moment, none of the commands require usage of YubiKeys. `targets` metadata file can be signed by loading a `targets` key from disk.
-This is enough when creating test repositories.
-However, if `targets` should be signed using a key stored on a YubiKey, it is necessary to provide the YubiKey's slot and pin.
+None of the commands require usage of YubiKeys, but if the `keystore` option is not used, a user is expected to either directly enter keys and/or use YubiKeys for signing.
+The slot is set to 2 by default.

 ## Commands